pikanotjx/zhou-shen/README.md

 There are 5 pages in the website as follows:
 - Homepage
   - This mainly shows videos of some of Zhou Shen's most popular performances and songs.
-  - A form to send messages is also available along with his social links.
+  - A form to send messages is also available.

 - Songs
   - This showcases all of Zhou Shen's singles.